 Where can you still find Middle-Earth cards?

 Middle-Earth has long been out of print, but cards are still somewhat easily available online.
-There are a sites where you can buy Middle-Earth cards run by fans of the game.

 Second-hand lots of The Wizards, The Dragons, and The White Hand are, in my experience, not difficult to find, and generally fairly inexpensive.
 Dark Minions is a bit harder to find, and The Lidless Eye or Against The Shadow even more so.
 The Balrog—which consists of just 2 fixed decks of 100 cards in total—is immensely rare, and prohibitively expensive when it does surface.
 Challenge Decks are not as common as the starters of The Wizards, but not that difficult to find either.